 human rights training

-We expect our suppliers to treat their employees and to interact with communities in ways that respect human rights and are consistent with the spirit of our Human Rights Policy.
-We require that our key suppliers adhere to all domestic laws and encourage them to align their practices with the International Labour Organization’s (ILO) core principles.
+We expect our suppliers and contractors to treat their employees and to interact with communities in ways that respect human rights and adhere to the spirit and intent of our Human Rights Policy.
+We require our suppliers and contractors to adhere to all domestic laws and expect them to adhere to the International Labour Organization’s (ILO) core principles.
 These principles include the freedom of association, the right to collective bargaining, the elimination of forced and compulsory labor, the abolition of child labor, and the elimination of discrimination in the workplace.

 One way that Chevron manages potential human rights risk in our supply chain is through our Contractor Health, Environment and Safety Management, or CHESM.
 Through this process, we work with suppliers to increase accountability and continually improve their performance.
 Major suppliers are selected for periodic audits and business units may use internal, external or third-party auditing resources, depending on the audit strategy.
 The audits cover health, environmental and safety standards and compliance.
 Labor issues or concerns may be emphasized as part of this process, depending on the business location.

-Annually, Chevron sends letters to the executive leadership of several hundred suppliers – selected based on third-party data and objective criteria for evaluating their human rights risk – about the importance of respecting human rights.
-We take the opportunity to remind these leaders that Chevron expects our business partners to treat their employees and interact with communities in a manner consistent with our Human Rights Policy and the ILO’s Declaration on Fundamental Principles and Rights at Work.
-In 2017, we sent letters to more than 850 suppliers around the world.
+Annually, Chevron sends letters to the executive leadership of several hundred contractors and suppliers about the importance of respecting human rights.
+We take the opportunity to remind these leaders that Chevron expects our contractors and suppliers to treat their employees and interact with communities in a manner that adheres to our Human Rights Policy and the ILO’s Declaration on Fundamental Principles and Rights at Work.

 external leadership in human rights

 Chevron works to advance initiatives related to business and human rights, including through groups such as IPIECA, the global oil and gas industry association for environmental and social issues.
-IPIECA’s Human Rights Task Force and Social Responsibility Working Group develop best practices and disseminate learning materials to industry practitioners on key issues where human rights impacts can occur, including within our supply chain and security operations, and in the communities where we operate.
-Chevron helped IPIECA develop its Responsible Security Operations Task Force, which is working to share practices on security and human rights through information sharing, training and peer learning.
-Chevron is also a member of the Global Business Initiative on Human Rights and other organizations that seek to advance corporate respect for human rights around the world.
+IPIECA’s Human Rights Working Group and Social Responsibility Working Group develop best practices and disseminate learning materials to industry practitioners on key issues where human rights impacts can occur, including within our supply chain and security operations, and in the communities where we operate.
+Chevron helped IPIECA develop its Responsible Security Operations Task Force, which continually shares practices on security and human rights through information sharing, training and peer learning.
+Chevron is also a member of the Global Business Initiative on Human Rights, Business for Social Responsibility (BSR) Human Rights Working Group and other organizations that seek to advance corporate respect for human rights around the world.